stanford-cme-307/web/grading.md

 Additionally, students submitting research projects will present on their work in class.
 [Sign up for a slot](https://docs.google.com/spreadsheets/d/1PXv_sFkhz5jNAA765kgHanSPoILm2fHzzRNuOOJzpHM/edit?usp=sharing) on the project presentations tab, particularly if you plan to leave campus early.
+It is possible to present project remotely by prior permission of the instructor.

 ## Exams